L. D. Taylor: Biography

 Born in Michigan, Taylor lived in Chicago before coming to Vancouver on September 8, 1896.
 He briefly participated in the Klondike Gold Rush before beginning his political career.

 L. D. Taylor championed the issue of amalgamating South Vancouver and Point Grey with Vancouver, and oversaw a variety of public works projects in the rapidly developing city, including the opening of the airport at Sea Island and the Burrard Street Bridge.
 Amalgamation would take place in 1929 but not under Taylor, because he lost the 1928 election to W. H. Malkin.

 Taylor was a Georgist, locally known as 'Single-Tax Taylor' for his belief in the economic teaching of Henry George.
 Taylor ran as a friend of organized labour, although he opposed labour militancy and Communists.

 The Sun Tower at Pender and Beatty Streets, erected by L. D. Taylor as the headquarters for his Vancouver World newspaper.

 Mayor Taylor's political career immeasurably benefited from his other role as a newspaperman.
 He began in the trade working for the Vancouver Daily Province before buying the Vancouver World.
 The building he had constructed for his newspaper was later taken over by the Vancouver Sun and remains a landmark building in the city, known today as the Sun Tower.
 Taylor eventually was forced to sell the paper, but not before using it as a political platform from which he railed against Chinese immigration, big business, and other issues of the day that helped establish his reputation as a populist leader.

+He had an interest in civil aviation and invited American aviator Charles Lindbergh to visit Vancouver; Lindbergh declined due to the lack of a suitable landing field.
+On July 23, 1928, Taylor was an invited guest on the inaugural B.C.
+Airways Limited flight between Victoria, Seattle, and Vancouver.
+As he disembarked from the Ford Trimotor plane at Minoru Racetrack in Richmond, British Columbia, Taylor accidentally walked into a still-rotating propeller and fractured his skull.
+An attending physician noted that he would have been killed instantly had he been taller, as the propeller had not caused severe damage to the inner skull; an observer remarked that "if he'd had an ounce more brains he'd be dead".
+Taylor underwent surgery at Vancouver General Hospital and was discharged on August 21.
+The plane itself crashed on August 25 near Port Townsend, Washington, with no survivors among its seven passengers and crew, and the airline folded.